Statistics

 Birthdays

-Felicity Jones will be 41 - credited as Robina Redmond/The Unicorn in The Unicorn and the Wasp
+Felicity Jones was 41 - credited as Robina Redmond/The Unicorn in The Unicorn and the Wasp

 Felicity Rose Hadley Jones is an English actress.
 She started her professional acting career as a child, appearing at age 12 in The Treasure Seekers (1996).
 She went on to play Ethel Hallow for one season in the television show The Worst Witch and its sequel Weirdsister College.
 She took time off from acting to attend school during her formative years, and has worked steadily since she graduated from Wadham College, Oxford in 2006.
 On radio, she is known for playing the long-running role of Emma Grundy in The Archers.
 In 2008, she appeared in the Donmar Warehouse production of The Chalk Garden.